-HMIS also allows client to be grouped by households, allowing families to be served together more effectively.
+HMIS groups client households, allowing families to be served together more effectively.

 Another aspect HMIS can track is case management time.
 This allows us to know how much time we have spent helping any given client.
 There is also a case management report that allows agencies to quickly determine the number of case management hours they have on HMIS.

-If you have questions about HMIS in Ingham County or are in need of assistance with HMIS and are a licensed user in Ingham, feel free to contact Matt Stevenson (firstname.lastname@example.org) at the City of Lansing’s Human Relations & Community Services Department.
+If you have questions about HMIS in Ingham County or are in need of assistance with HMIS, please contact Matt Stevenson (email@example.com) at the City of Lansing’s Human Relations & Community Services Department.